Improved Algorithms for Parity and Streett objectives: Parity Objectives in Game Graphs

-\emph{ One-pair Streett and parity-3 games.} A one-pair Streett objective with pair $(L_1, U_1)$ is equivalent to a parity game with three priorities.
-Let the vertices in $U_1$ have priority~$-1$, let the vertices in $L_1 \setminus U_1$ have priority~$0$ and let the remaining vertices have priority~$1$.
-Then player~1 wins the game with the one-pair Streett objective if and only if player~$\po$ wins the parity-3 game.
-As the known algorithms for parity-3 games are special cases of algorithms for general parity games, we will use the notion of parity games (i.e., player~$\po$ and player~$\pe$ instead of player~1 and player~2).
+\emph{One-pair Streett and parity-3 games.} A one-pair Streett objective with pair $(L_1, U_1)$ is equivalent to a parity game with three priorities.
+Let the vertices in $U_1$ have priority~$2$, let the vertices in $L_1 \setminus U_1$ have priority~$1$, and let the remaining vertices have priority~$0$.
+Then player~1 wins the game with the one-pair Streett objective if and only if player~$\pe$ wins the parity-3 game.
+As our algorithm for parity-3 games extends to general parity games, we use the notion of parity games (i.e., player~$\pe$ and player~$\po$ instead of player~1 and player~2).

-\emph{ Plays.} For technical convenience we consider that every vertex in the game graph $G$ has at least one outgoing edge.
+\emph{Plays.} For technical convenience we consider that every vertex of the game graph $\game$ has at least one outgoing edge.
 A game is initialized by placing a token on a vertex.
 Then the two players form an infinite path called \emph{play} in the game graph by moving the token along the edges.
-Whenever the token is on a vertex in~$V_\pl$, player~$\pl$ moves the token along one of the outgoing edges of the vertex.
-Formally, a \emph{play} is an infinite sequence $\sseq$ of vertices such that $(v_j,v_{j+1}) \in E$ for all $j \geq 0$.
+Whenever the token is on a vertex of~$V_\pl$, player~$\pl$ moves the token along one of the outgoing edges of the vertex.
+Formally, a \emph{play} is an infinite sequence $\sseq$ of vertices such that $(v_\ell,v_{\ell+1}) \in E$ for all $\ell \geq 0$.